tarwn/lessthandot-hugo/blogs/content/posts/2012-03-12-grouping-and-merging-data-with.md

   - sql server

 ---
 The first four letters in database administrator spell data so for some reason people see you as somebody who can do magic with all kinds of data.
 One of the requests I got was to start from an export of course data and to group the courses and merge the dates in a single column.
 I had to start with an Excel document and the result had to be in CSV format.
-For the import and export I used the Import/Export Wizard in real life but for this blog post I&#8217;ll use some sample data.
+For the import and export I used the Import/Export Wizard in real life but for this blog post I'll use some sample data.

-First things first, let&#8217;s create a table to hold the data:
+First things first, let's create a table to hold the data:

 sql
 CREATE TABLE CourseData (